Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-age-verification.md

 ```

 ## Default Idp parameters
-When the flow is started with the three scopes:
+When the flow is started with *exactly* the three scopes:
 ```
 scope:openid minimal age_verify:age
 ```